Vasanth: Career

 During his sabbaticals from filmmaking, Vasanth has worked on several ad films, short films and documentaries as well.
 The short films, Thakkayin Methu Naanku Kangal (தக்கையின் மீது நான்கு கண்கள்), for which he won the National Film Award for Best Short Fiction Film at the 2005 ceremony, and the critically acclaimed Visaranai Commission, based on Sakithya Academy prize-winning novel by Sa.
 Kandhasami, are the other notable works in his career.
 He has directed more than 40 advertising films for multinational brands and co-directed the Vijay TV extravaganza Netru, Indru, Naalai along with Mani Ratnam.
 Besides, Vasanth has been conducting workshops, too, teaching nuances of filmmaking.
-His short film Sanath won the National award for the best film on social awareness, in the 64th National Film Awards, 2016.
-Sanath is an inspiring story of a victim of medical negligence, who initially becoming invalid, struggles and opens educational institutions where thousands can learn and become successful in life.
-This is his second National award.